Dave Reese Award

 Meehl received this recognition at The Quilt Winter Member Meeting on February 11th, 2021.

 Nominations are now closed.
-Nominations typically open in November and are due by the end of the following January each year.
+Nominations typically open in October/November and are due by the middle of the following January each year.

 In order to nominate someone for this award, please submit a letter of recommendation illustrating the nominee’s contributions to the goals of The Quilt to Jen Leasure at jen at thequilt dot net.